 - The right-hand column, which should take up about 2/3 of the width of the page, is for taking notes.
 You should copy down the main ideas of the lecture or text you're reading.
 Focus on keeping your sentences short and on paraphrasing the original wording.
 You should be processing the information and writing it down in easy-to-understand language, not just repeating the lesson word-for-word.

-The left-hand column, which should take up about 1/3 of the page, is for keywords as well as questions you have about the lesson or text.
+- The left hand, which should take up about 1/3 of the page, is for keywords as well as questions you have about the lesson or text.
 The idea here is that instead of burying questions inside a long list of notes, they can be pulled out to the side where they're easy to see, making it simple to go back and review areas you didn't understand.
-The visibility of the keywords will also help in the review practice, since you can skim the left-hand column and look for keywords instead of having to pick through pages of notes.
-Including questions and keywords as you go will also help you to begin to synthesize what you're hearing or reading-you're not just writing it down, you're also thinking about what it means and why each idea is important.
+The visibility of the keywords will also help in the review practice.
+You can skim the left-hand column and look for keywords instead of having to pick through pages of notes.
+Including questions and keywords as you go will also help you to synthesize what you're hearing or reading.
+You're not just writing it down, you're also thinking about what it means and why each idea is important.

-Cornell notes are great for keeping notes from class lectures organized.
-You can take notes in the right-hand column while keeping track of questions that come up and important vocabulary on the left.
-Then, at the end of the day you can take a few minutes to summarize the day's lecture at the bottom.
-It makes it easy to keep track of the material you've covered in class and will help when it's time to review for quizzes and tests
+This is a fantastic way to keep memos from a class lecture or seminar organized.
+You should use the right-hand column to keep track of questions that come up and pen down the important vocabulary on the left.
+Later, you can take a few minutes to summarize the day's info at the bottom.
+It makes it easy to keep track of the material you've covered in class and will help when it's time to review for quizzes and tests.

-If you're reading for a class, taking notes in the Cornell system can help you keep your thoughts organized.
-In the right-hand column you can record important quotes, themes, symbols, or ideas from the reading, and in the left you can write down questions and comments for class.
-And, as was mentioned above, summarizing at the bottom is a good way to memorize the material and synthesize everything that you've just read.
+If you're reading for a class, taking notes in an already familiar way can help you keep your thoughts organized.
+In the right-hand column, you can record important quotes, themes, symbols, or ideas from the reading.
+In the left, you can write down questions and comments for class.
+As was mentioned above, summarizing at the bottom is a good way to memorize the material and synthesize everything that you've just read.